Tax 7 min read March 2026

 Why National Insurance is the hidden saving

-When you make a standard pension contribution (relief at source), you get Income Tax relief automatically — basic rate taxpayers get 20% added by the pension provider, and higher rate taxpayers claim back the additional relief via self-assessment.
+When you make a standard pension contribution (relief at source), you get Income Tax relief automatically.
+Use the Take-Home Pay Calculator to see how different contribution levels affect your net pay. — basic rate taxpayers get 20% added by the pension provider, and higher rate taxpayers claim back the additional relief via self-assessment.

 What you don't get back with a standard contribution is National Insurance.
 You've already paid NI on that money before it went anywhere.
 With salary sacrifice, your official salary is lower, so NI was never charged on that portion of your pay in the first place.
 That's the saving — and it compounds over a career.